 Caving in the Wild Caves of Vinales

-In addition to staying with the parents of a Cuban whale watching guide I met in Mexico, he also put me in touch with his friend who has a PHD in Geology and teachers at a Havana University.
-His friend Humberto also had visited a cave in Vinales a region known for karst like mountains and caves as well as tobacco fields and offered to take us there.
-What I didn’t know was that he was last there over ten years ago.
+In addition to staying with the parents of a Cuban whale-watching guide I had met in Mexico, he also connected me with his friend Humberto, a geology professor with a PhD who taught at a university in Havana.
+Humberto was also an avid explorer and had visited the caves in Viñales, a region known for its dramatic karst mountains, extensive cave networks, and sprawling tobacco fields.
+He generously offered to take us to one of the most renowned caves, Gran Caverna de Santo Tomás en Pinar del Río.
+What I didn’t realize was that his last visit had been over a decade ago.

 Bus stop on a small rural road to Vinales.
 Since the average person doesnt have a car, public transport is the common way to get around